Cricket: South Africa v Australia scoreboard

-Port Elizabeth, South Africa, March 9, 2018 (AFP) - - Scores at close of play on the first day of the second Test between South Africa and Australia at St George's Park on Friday:
+Port Elizabeth, South Africa, March 9, 2018 (AFP) - - Scores at the end of Australia's first innings on the first day of the second Test between South Africa and Australia at St George's Park on Friday:

 Australia, first innings